 - Liquor License

 The location you choose must be zoned for the food use you wish to open.
 Two issues to consider:

 - What type of restaurant you wish to operate (full-service, limited-service, specialty, carry-out, delivery or a combination)

 - What parking is available?

-Before entering into any contracts it is recommended that you contact the Business Development Planner to discuss the following matters.
+Before entering into any contracts it is recommended that you contact the Business Development Coordinator to discuss the following matters.

 - Or, a combination